-The good news is that understanding the basics of SEO copywriting is stress-free and can get you working straightaway towards more traffic and stronger content.
-And don’t fret over wrapping your head around technical jargon that leaves you feeling confused, as even small, easy-to-grasp changes to your website’s copy can make a big difference.
+The good news is understanding the basics of SEO copywriting is stress-free and can get you working straightaway towards more traffic, more conversion rates, and the satisfaction of owning a website with high quality user experience.
+And don’t fret over wrapping your head around technical jargon that leaves you feeling confused.
+Even small, easy-to-grasp changes to your website’s copy can make a big difference.

 Keywords Unlock Your Copy’s Meaning

-The backbone of any strong SEO copywriting is the keyword that you choose to build each piece of content around.
-This requires some research about what keywords are relevant in your field or industry but is essential in helping Google match your content to the relevant search queries.
+The backbone of any strong SEO copywriting is the keyword you choose to create content around.
+This requires keyword research to see what words are relevant in your field or industry.
+This is essential in helping Google match your content to its relevant search queries.
+Keywords are the search terms people type into search boxes, so your webpage needs to be written specifically to build around that initial phrase that people turn to search engines for.
+Knowing and matching the searcher’s intent is key to forming the most suitable destination for them to reach.

 Keywords range in length, structure, and popularity, meaning there is a fair bit to think about when looking to pick the right one.
+Your research should cover the sites already sitting atop results pages – what about them works, what are the areas you could improve?
 Some keywords will be more competitive than others while some keywords may take multiple pieces of content for Google to take notice.
-However, we can say that you should only ever attach one keyword or phrase to a single webpage so that multiple ones don’t sabotage each other.
+You should only ever attach one keyword to one webpage, as using multiple comes at the risk of them sabotaging each other in the push to get indexed.

 How Long Is Good SEO Copywriting?

-SEO copywriting is a lot about understanding what works best for the type of content you are creating.
+SEO copywriting is about understanding how each of these elements work best for the type of content you are creating – and length is no different.
 This means your on-page work, blog posts, listing pages, and every other kind of webpage on your site is going to vary greatly in word count.
 Looking to see what ballpark your competitors’ equivalent content falls into may be a good way to gauge what length to aim for.

 In general, though, blog posts should be between 800 and 1500 words, with on-page content hovering more around the 600-word mark.
 And you can always write your long form pieces in stages, with consistent updates to your existing pages being looked upon favourably by Google.